scottwalmsley/wSIMCity/README.md

 #### These include:
 #####1.
 A scan definition file.
-This file describes one duty cycle on the instrument in DIA SIM mode and defines what the m/z ranges for the wide SIM-MS^2 are.  it is tab delimited and is in the form:
+This file describes one duty cycle on the instrument in DIA SIM mode and defines what the m/z ranges for the wide SIM-MS<sup>2</sup> are.
+It is tab delimited and is in the form:

 |ScanType|WindowStart|WindowEnd|AquisitionStart|AcquisitionEnd|
 |:------:|:---------:|:-------:|:-------------:|:-------------:|